Tottenham transfer news: Spurs confirm Danny Rose free to leave after being left out of Asia tour squad | Goal.com

 Eriksen revealed at the start of the summer that he felt now was the right time to move onto pastures new, but with Real Madrid's interest seemingly cooling it remains to been whether the Denmark international can find a landing spot before the window closes.

-Alderweireld, meanwhile, has a £25 million ($31m) release clause in his contract, but despite interest from Roma he too remains a Spurs player for the time being.
+Alderweireld, meanwhile, has a £25m ($31m) release clause in his contract, but despite interest from Roma he too remains a Spurs player for the time being.

+They are joined on the plane by club-record signing Tanguy Ndombele, who could make his first appearance in a Spurs shirt against Juve.

 The other most notable absentees from Tottenhams' squad for a trip which will also see them face Manchester United in Shanghai on July 25 include Serge Aurier, Davinson Sanchez and Victor Wanyama, who all played in international tournaments this summer.